Adopt. Give. Love.

 The Humane Society of Dickson County is currently open during our regular hours for pet adoptions.
 However, for the safety of our staff and volunteers, we're asking visitors to follow social distancing guidelines for limiting the spread of COVID-19.
 Please do not come to the shelter if you are exhibiting any flu or coronavirus symptoms or have a fever.
 Of course, our work never stops, and we are still at "full capacity" with pets who are ready for adoption!
 It is important to know there is no current evidence the coronavirus can be transmitted from or to companion animals.
 Rest assured that our shelter animals will continue to receive daily care and love during this challenging time for our country.

-We have canceled our April 2nd bowling fundraising event, but your generous donations are still needed.
+We have canceled our in-person fundraising events for the next few months, but your generous donations are still needed.
 We rely on fundraising events to help us feed and care for our shelter animals, and those needs will continue.
 Please donate any amount you can by clicking on the yellow "Donate" button at the top of this page.

 The Corona virus outbreak is rapidly evolving, so we will continue to monitor the situation and adjust our schedule and events accordingly.
 We are proud to be a part of such a caring and resilient community.